 What piece of advice would you give to a new volunteer?

 Try different roles and types of motorsport to see what you enjoy best, ideally including competing in a grassroots discipline.
 Mix with other people and clubs to work together and

 exchange ideas.
-Attend the MSA Seminars to give a fresh view and don’t be afraid to use your newness to ask the ‘obvious’ questions where others may be too
+Attend the Motorsport UK Seminars to give a fresh view and don’t be afraid to use your newness to ask the ‘obvious’ questions where others may be too

 Brief volunteering history to present.

 Being involved in set-up days at Colerne, a temporary venue, helped the club.
 I started rally marshalling after failing scrutineering at an event but still wanted to be involved.